 The repertoire of her concert activities is very rich – from Renaissance songs to Baroque and Classicist oratorios and operas to contemporary music.
 Since 1994 she has also devoted herself to folk music with the ensemble Musica Bohemica.
 She has made a name for herself by her recitals, featuring mainly song cycles of the 19th and 20th centuries and contemporary music, often written by well-known Czech composers for her.
 All of this makes her one of the most versatile performers of chamber and oratorio music in the Czech lands.
 Since 2001 she has been teaching at the Conservatory in Teplice.

 Jaroslav Březina studied at the Prague Conservatory (Zdeněk Jankovský) and further honed his technique with Václav Zítek.
-During his studies he became a member of the vocal ensemble Dobrý večer quintet.
-His extensive concert activity (primarily baroque and classical repertoire) made him appear on concert stages across Europe as well as in Japan.
-He has collaborated with many prominent conductors (Jiří Bělohlávek, Sir Charles Mackerras, Gert Albrecht).
-Since 1993 he has been a soloist of Prague’s National Theatre Opera in such roles as Don Ottavio (Don Giovanni), Count Almaviva (Il barbiere di Siviglia), Dancairo (Carmen), Fenton (Falstaff), Smetana’s Vašek and Jeník (The Bartered Bride), Janáček’s Laca (Jenůfa) and Martinů’s Yannakos and Panait (The Greek Passion).
-He featured on CD recordings of J. J. Ryba’s Czech Christmas Mass (Deutsche Grammophon) or Zelenka’s coronation opera Sub olea pacis (Cannes Classical Award 2002) and performed as Števa in concert performances of Jenůfa in Prague and London with Jiří Bělohlávek and the Czech Philharmonic.
-He was awarded the Thálie Award 2015.
+During his studies he became a member of the vocal ensemble Dobrý Večer Quintet.
+His extensive concert activities (primarily in the baroque and classical repertoire) have taken him to concert stages across Europe as well as in Japan.
+He has collaborated with many prominent conductors (Jiří Bělohlávek, Sir Charles Mackerras, Gerd Albrecht).
+Since 1993, he has been a soloist at Prague’s National Theatre in such roles as Don Ottavio (Don Giovanni), Count Almaviva (Il barbiere di Siviglia), Dancairo (Carmen), Fenton (Falstaff), Smetana’s Vašek and Jeník (The Bartered Bride), Janáček’s Laca (Jenůfa), and Martinů’s Yannakos and Panait (The Greek Passion).
+He is featured on CD recordings including J. J. Ryba’s Czech Christmas Mass (Deutsche Grammophon) and Zelenka’s coronation opera Sub olea pacis (Cannes Classical Award 2002) and has sung the role of Števa in concert performances of Jenůfa in Prague and London with Jiří Bělohlávek and the Czech Philharmonic.
+He was awarded the 2015 Thálie Award.

 Jana Boušková studied at the Prague Conservatory and graduated from the Ostrava University in Libuše Váchová’s class.
 She was then accepted to the prestigious Indiana University and studied with Susann McDonald.
 She is the only Czech harpist to win the world’s top International Harp Competition which takes place in the USA (1992).
 In the same year, she won the 2nd prize at the International Harp Contest in Israel, which has the longest tradition among harp competitions, being also the only Czech harpist to be invited to this competition.
 She also won the Concours International de Musique de Chambre (France) and the Torneo Internazionale di Musica (Italy).
 She received the “Lady Pro” award for the top ten most significant Czech female personalities as the first ever classical musician.